Autistic adults

 Eye contact

-Many of the signs and symptoms of autism are visible in early childhood.
-To consult them, see
+Many signs and symptoms of autism can be observed in early childhood.
+For more information, see the “Signs of Autism in Children” section.